 Haiti Travel Warning

 The Department of State urges U.S. citizens to exercise caution when visiting Haiti given Haiti’s weak emergency response infrastructure.
 Hundreds of thousands of U.S. citizens safely visit Haiti each year, but the poor state of Haiti’s emergency response network should be carefully considered when planning travel.
-Travelers to Haiti are encouraged to use organizations that have solid infrastructure, evacuation, and medical support options in place.
+Travelers to Haiti are encouraged to use organizations that have solid evacuation and medical support options in place.
 (Please see the Country Specific Information page for Haiti.)

 Regions of Haiti outside the capital have fewer reported incidents of crime.
 However, the Haitian authorities' ability to respond to emergencies is limited and in some areas nonexistent.
 Embassy employees are required to adhere to certain required security and safety measures when traveling outside of Port-au-Prince, and they have restrictions on travel in certain areas or times.
-Additionally, U.S. Embassy personnel are under an Embassy-imposed curfew of 1:00 a.m. to 5:00 a.m. and must remain at home or another safe facility during curfew hours.
+Additionally, U.S. Embassy personnel are under an Embassy-imposed curfew from 1:00 a.m. to 5:00 a.m. and must remain at home or another safe facility during curfew hours.
 This may constrain the Embassy’s ability to provide emergency services to U.S. citizens outside of Port-au-Prince.
 For additional details on restrictions on staff travel within Haiti, please see our Country Specific Information for Haiti.

 U.S. citizens who choose to travel to Haiti are urged to review our Country Specific Information page.
 U.S. private sector organizations with operations in Haiti can obtain additional information on the security situation in the country through the U.S. Department of State’s Overseas Security Advisory Council (OSAC).
 OSAC’s mission is to promote security cooperation between U.S. private sector interests worldwide and the U.S. Department of State.
 OSAC also maintains an active Country Council in Haiti to promote the exchange of security-related information.
 The Council is comprised of security professionals and is co-chaired by the Regional Security Officer at the U.S. Embassy Port-au-Prince and a private sector representative.
 U.S. private sector entities can obtain additional information on OSAC by visiting the OSAC website.

-U.S. citizens are strongly urged to enroll in the Smart Traveler Enrollment Program (STEP) in order to receive the most up-to-date security information.
+We strongly urge U.S. citizens to enroll in the Smart Traveler Enrollment Program (STEP) in order to receive the most up-to-date security information.
 While the Embassy's ability to provide emergency consular services is extremely limited, travel enrollment will enable receipt of security messages via email.
 Current information on safety and security can also be obtained by calling 1-888-407-4747 toll free in the United States; callers outside the United States and Canada can receive the information by calling a regular toll-line at 1-202-501-4444.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday, except U.S. federal holidays.